Close Option Early Calculator

 When should I close a covered call early?

-Consider closing when you've captured 70-85% of max premium, especially if you can redeploy the capital into a new position.
-Also close when the stock has run so far past your strike that closing beats holding — our calculator shows you exactly when that's the case.
+When you've captured 70-85% of max premium and there's 2+ weeks left.
+Close it, free up the capital, sell a new one.
+Also close when the stock has blown past your strike — sometimes closing everything nets you more than holding.
+This calculator shows you exactly when that's the case.

 What does 'left to make' mean?

-It's the dollar difference between your maximum profit (if held to expiration) and what you'd net by closing right now.
-If $50 is left to make, that's what you'd gain by holding vs closing.
+It's the difference between your max profit at expiration and what you'd net by closing right now.
+If it says $50 left to make, that's $50 you'd gain by holding instead of closing.
+The question is: is $50 over 14 days worth tying up your capital?

 Why would closing early ever make MORE than holding?